CoyCoding/Scanner_Project/README.md

+# Update (8/13/2018)
+I am focusing more on my front end (html5, javascript, react, angularjs, bootstrap) I will return to this eventually, but for now I am really enjoying learning new tech.

 # Scanner_Project
 A first build of my mock scanner system taking input from user.
 (Java)<br />
 No where near complete but posted to show progress.<br />